 Patients, their caregivers, and families should be informed that AEDs increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
 Behaviors of concern should be reported immediately to healthcare providers.

-5.3 Serious Dermatologic Reactions roin can cause severe cutaneous adverse reactions (SCARs), which may be fatal.
-Reported reactions in
+5.3 Serious Dermatologic Reactions

-Prieryloin Cari Cause Severe Cutarieous adverse reactions (occars), within they be reaction reported reactions in phenyloin-treated patients have included toxic epidermal necrolysis (TEN), Stevens-Johnson syndrome (SJS), acute generalized exanthematous pustulosis (AGEP), and Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) [see Warnings and Precautions (5.4)].
+Extended phenytoin sodium capsules can cause severe cutaneous adverse reactions (SCARs), which may be fatal.
+Reported reactions in phenytoin-treated patients have included toxic epidermal necrolysis (TEN), Stevens-Johnson syndrome (SJS), acute generalized exanthematous pustulosis (AGEP), and Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) [see Warnings and Precautions (5.4)].
 The onset of symptoms is usually within 28 days, but can occur later.
-Phenyloin should be discontinued at the first sign of a rash, unless the rash is clearly not drug-related.
-If signs or symptom suggest a severe cutaneous adverse reaction, use of this drug should not be resumed and alternative therapy shoul insidered.
-If a rash occurs, the patient should be evaluated for signs and symptoms of SCARs. es in patients of Chinese ancestry have found a strong association between the risk of developing SJS/TEN and the presence of HLA-B1502, an inherited allelic variant of the HLA B gene, in patients using carbamazepine.
-Limited the presence of in-the 1902, an inherited attent variant of the rich B gene, in patients using carbanacepine.
-It evidence suggests that HLA-B-1502 may be a risk factor for the development of SIS/TEN in patients of Asian an taking other antiepileptic drugs associated with SIS/TEN, including phenytoin.
-In addition, retrospective, case-or genome-wide association studies in patients of southeast Asian ancestry have also identified an increased risk of SCARs in carriers of the decreased function CYP2C93 variant, which has also been associated with decreased clearance of in carriers of the decreased citedance of phenytoin.
+Extended phenytoin sodium capsules should be discontinued at the first sign of a rash, unless the rash is clearly not drug-related.
+If signs or symptoms suggest a severe cutaneous adverse reaction, use of this drug should not be resumed and alternative therapy should be considered.
+If a rash occurs, the patient should be evaluated for signs and symptoms of SCARs.

+Studies in patients of Chinese ancestry have found a strong association between the risk of developing SJS/TEN and the presence of HLA-B1502, an inherited allelic variant of the HLA B gene, in patients using carbamazepine.
+Limited evidence suggests that HLA-B1502 may be a risk factor for the development of SJS/TEN in patients of Asian ancestry taking other antiepileptic drugs associated with SJS/TEN, including phenytoin.
+In addition, retrospective, case-control, genome-wide association studies in patients of southeast Asian ancestry have also identified an increased risk of SCARs in carriers of the decreased function CYP2C93 variant, which has also been associated with decreased clearance of phenytoin.
 Consider avoiding phenytoin as an alternative to carbamazepine in patients who are positive for HLA-B1502 or in CYP2C93 carriers [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.5)].